Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 MG: How does your chronotype play a role in your ability to achieve quality sleep?

-Dr. Breus: Your chronotype is Mother Nature’s way of showing you WHEN to sleep.
+Dr. Breus: Your chronotype is the natural way of showing you WHEN to sleep.
 If you sleep when your chronotype dictates it, then your sleep will be of higher quality.
 You’ll fall asleep faster, have fewer awakenings throughout the night, and maybe even sleep more deeply.

 On the other hand, if you’re trying to sleep or wake up at times that go against your chronotype, you may not sleep as well, and you might feel worse when you’re awake.